0dayInc/csi/README.md

    :TransparentBrowser,
    :UTF8]

-  csi[v0.1.166]:3 » CSI::WWW.help
+  csi[v0.1.167]:3 » CSI::WWW.help
   => [:Bing, :Checkip, :Duckduckgo, :Google, :Hackerone, :Pastebin, :Synack, :Torch, :Youtube]
   ```

-  I hope you enjoy CSI and remember...be sure to always get permission prior to carrying out any sort of automated hacktivities.
-Cheers!
+  I hope you enjoy CSI and remember...ensure you always have permission prior to carrying out any sort of automated hacktivities.
+Now - go automate all the things!